Geometric Operator Quantum Speed Limit, Wegner Hamiltonian Flow and Operator Growth: Conclusions, Discussion and Outlook

 Conventional QSLs bound the minimum time for the completion of a process by quantifying the distance traveled by the system along the evolution in state space.
 OQSLs generalize the scope of conventional QSL to account for processes described in terms of operator flows, i.e., the change of an operator resulting from a conjugation by a one-parameter unitary \cite{Carabba22}.
 In this work, we have introduced a geometric OQSL that holds for arbitrary unitaries, i.e., whether the generator of flow is parameter dependent or not.
 In addition, we have shown the bound to be tight and identified the required conditions for its saturation.
 This has led us to introduce a refined OQSL upon identifying the subspace in which the dynamics unfolds.

-The usefulness of these OQSLs has been illustrated in the context of a continuous renormalization group formulated as a Wegner Hamiltonian flow for block diagonalization.
-In this context, we have shown that Wegner's choice of the flow generator leads to a monotonic decay of the off-diagonal elements of the flowing Hamiltonian towards the target block-diagonal one.
+The usefulness of these OQSLs has been illustrated in the context of a continuous renormalization group, formulated as a Wegner Hamiltonian flow for block diagonalization.
+In this context, the flow involves a parameter-dependent generator and its characterization is possible by making use of the geometric OQSL presented.
+We have shown that Wegner's choice of the flow generator leads to a monotonic decay of the off-diagonal elements of the flowing Hamiltonian towards the target block-diagonal one.
 However, such a choice does not saturate the OQSL.
 By contrast, an alternative choice of the generator associated with the Toda flow can lead to the saturation of the OQSL for a specific family of initial Hamiltonians.
 Beyond the case of Wegner Hamiltonian flows, we expect our results to apply to other schemes for Hamiltonian diagonalization, such as those relying on the Schrieffer-Wolff transformation \cite{Bravyi11}.

 We have further discussed the implication of our results in the context of operator growth in Krylov space.
 In this representation, the time evolution of an operator is analogous to the spreading of a particle in the Krylov lattice, where the mean position is a proxy for operator complexity.
 The conditions for maximal operator growth are then associated with the saturation of the dispersion bound \cite{Hornedal22}, which occurs when the Lanczos coefficients exhibit a specific dependence on the lattice site index.
 Here, we have introduced a ``super-Heisenberg'' representation of the Krylov complexity operator generated by a super Liouvillian.
 Making use of the OQSL in such representation, we have shown that the saturation of the dispersion bound implies the saturation of the OQSL for the Krylov complexity operator.
 The application of OQSL to other complexity measures, such as the family of q-complexities including out-of-time-order correlators \cite{Parker2019}, offers an interesting prospect.